Alison Halford

-Alison Monica Halford (born 8 May 1940) is a former senior police officer who became a politician.
+Alison Monica Halford (8 May 1940 – 22 February 2025) was a British senior police officer and later a politician.
+Halford worked for the Metropolitan Police from 1962 to 1983.
+She became the first woman to lead a police division.
+She then moved to Merseyside Police, becoming the first woman outside the Metropolitan Police to reach Chief Officer rank.
+She later left Merseyside police, alleging gender discrimination.
+She later withdrew the claim following a settlement, and retired from the police in 1992, before moving into politics.
 She was Labour member of the National Assembly for Wales, representing the Delyn constituency, between 1999 and 2003.
-In 2006 she transferred allegiance to the Conservative Party and as of 2007 advises the Conservatives on home affairs.
+In 2006 she defected to the Conservative Party, and represented them on Flintshire County Council from 2008 to 2017.

 Early life

 Halford was born in Norwich on 8 May 1940.
-She attended a Catholic grammar school.
+She attended the Catholic Notre Dame Grammar School in the city.

 She served for three years in the Women's Royal Air Force, before moving to London to train as a dental hygienist.

 Police career

 In 1962, Halford joined the Metropolitan Police.
 She rose rapidly in the police.
 She became a Detective Constable soon after completing her probation, joined a fast track promotion scheme, and was promoted to Inspector in 1967.
 She reached the rank of Chief Superintendent in the Metropolitan Police, and was the first woman in the country to command a police division, taking command of Tottenham Court Road police station.

 In 1983, she became Assistant Chief Constable of Merseyside Police, the first woman to hold that rank in British police history, the first woman outside the Metropolitan Police to hold Chief Officer rank and the highest-ranking female police officer in the UK at the time.
-She claimed to have faced sexual discrimination in her new post, however, and did not get on well with Chief Constable Kenneth Oxford.
+She claimed to have faced discrimination on the basis of sex in her new post, however, and did not get on well with Chief Constable Kenneth Oxford.
 Despite repeated attempts she failed to win further promotion, after which she brought a sexual discrimination claim.
+She faced disciplinary proceedings from Merseyside police, which a High Court judge stated "had the smell of unfairness about [them]".
 The claim was withdrawn following a settlement between the two parties.
-She retired in 1992.
+She retired in 1992, stating she would "be free of what has become a nightmare" on doing so.